dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/shortcut-configuration/_index.md

 weight = 160
 +++

-Shortcut keys offer a more efficient and convenient way to navigate and execute commands within the software.
+Keyboard shortcuts are keys or key combinations allowing users to take certain action within the application without using their mouse.
+Some users find it more efficent to work without having to take their hands off the keyboard to use their mouse.

-Because some hotkeys may be mapped to a different software solution you are using, we allow you to configure our hotkeys.
-Default settings have been provided, but feel free to change them as needed.
+Many different applications use hotkeys and keys may already be mapped to different software solutions used by an organization.
+Dolbey allows hotkeys for Fusion CAC to be configured per organization.
+Default settings have been provided, but can be changed as needed by users with the role of Administrator.

-To record a new hotkey combination, simply press the record button on the line of the function you wish to configure.
-Enter in a button combination usually between 1-2 keys on the keyboard.
-For Example, ALT and F9 might submit the chart.
-Since we are a browser-based application, standard browswer hotkeys should not be used.
+To record a new hotkey combination, simply press the record button on the line of the function you wish to configure and enter in a key combination (usually 1-2 keys on the keyboard).
+Since Fusion CAC is a browser-based application, **standard browswer hotkeys should not be used**.

 ![](2024-12-03_ShortcutConfig.png)